ibm-cloud-architecture/eda-gitops-catalog/README.md

 # List existing catalog
 oc get catalogsource -n openshift-marketplace
 # If the IBM catalogs are not displayed add the following:
-oc apply -f ibm-catalog/catalog_source.yaml -n openshift-marketplace
+oc apply -k ibm-catalog -n openshift-marketplace
 # With this catalog we should be able to install MQ operator
 oc get packagemanifests -n openshift-marketplace
 # Inspect MQ operator